osama-euler/memory-game/README.md

 # memory-game
-it is a simple memory game by js https://osama-euler.github.io/memory-game/
+it is a simple memory game by js.

+https://osama-euler.github.io/memory-game/